kreinholz/ppsspp/README.md

 It can be built directly from source utilizing the command `make install clean` or integrated into a synth or poudriere build with some creativity.

-Note: although I patched cmake/Modules/FindFFmpeg.cmake to look for ffmpeg3-3.0.2 in my custom install directory, in a "dirty" build environment (Ports tree, portmaster, portupgrade), if the standard version of multimedia/ffmpeg (currently 6.1.2_4,1) is installed, configure will detect it and link against it during the PPSSPP build process.
+Note: although I patched cmake/Modules/FindFFmpeg.cmake to look for ffmpeg3-3.0.2 in my custom install directory, in a "dirty" build environment (Ports tree, portmaster, portupgrade), there remains a possibility the standard version of multimedia/ffmpeg (currently 6.1.2_4,1), if installed, will be detected and linked against during the PPSSPP build process.
 This defeats the purpose of this custom port.
+As of commit 55a512f on 18 October 2024, this should no longer happen--PPSSPP should find my custom ffmpeg3-3.0.2 libraries and header files regardless of whether ffmpeg-6.x is installed and this is a "dirty" build.
+However, if for whatever reason PPSSPP builds against the "bad" ffmpeg, you'll know right away because the library versions of libavutil, libavformat, etc. will be higher than those listed above.

-A quick-and-dirty workaround is:
+A quick-and-dirty workaround if this happens is:

 	sudo pkg create ffmpeg
 	sudo pkg delete -f ffmpeg